Shawshank01/yt-downloader-electron/README.md

 - 📂 Custom download folder selection
 - 📊 Real-time download progress
 - 🎯 Format selection with detailed format list
-- 🔄 MP4 merging support
+- 🔄 MP4 re-encoding with H.264/AAC codecs for maximum compatibility

 ## 🚩 Important: yt-dlp and ffmpeg Are Not Bundled